Blade: Trinity: Critical response

 Roger Ebert, who gave Blade three stars out of four and Blade II three and a half stars, gave Blade: Trinity one and a half stars, writing: "It lacks the sharp narrative line and crisp comic-book clarity of the earlier films, and descends too easily into shapeless fight scenes that are chopped into so many cuts that they lack all form or rhythm".
 James Berardinelli also rated the film one and a half stars out of four: "Blade: Trinity is a carbon copy of its predecessors.
 It's all kick-ass attitude and style without any substance to back it up.
 Yet, where the first two Blades satisfied on a visceral level, this one doesn't".

-Later David S. Goyer was very critical about the final product: “I don’t think anyone involved in that film had a good experience on that film, certainly I didn’t.
-I don’t think anybody involved with that film is happy with the results.
-It was a very tortured production.”
+Later David S. Goyer was also very critical about the final product: "I don't think anyone involved in that film had a good experience on that film, certainly I didn't.
+I don't think anybody involved with that film is happy with the results.
+It was a very tortured production."

-Future
+The film was nominated for Best Horror Film at the Saturn Awards but lost to Shaun of the Dead.

+Home media

+New Line Home Entertainment released the film on DVD on April 26, 2005 on both regular and "Unrated" versions.
+Early copies of both versions included an exclusive comic book titled Blade Nightstalking.

+The film was released on Blu-ray on June 19, 2012.
+It contains only the "Unrated" version.

+Franchise

+Television series

+A follow-up television series titled Blade: The Series was released in 2006 and ran for one season.
+It stars Sticky Fingaz as the titular character, replacing Snipes.